Skip to main content

 5. Storage Card Protection

-- Do not format the storage card again after the system has been flashed.
+• Do not reformat the storage card after system flashing

-- Prevent system file corruption that could render the device unbootable.
+• Prevent system file damage that could cause the device to fail to boot

 OTA Update Instructions